-3) Video: screen the video at any time during your progress.
-The video is 83 minutes and will open in YouTube.
+3) Video: download/view the video at any time during your progress.
+The complete video is 83 minutes, divided over 9 chapters and is available via the Mount's E-commons.
 It may be best to look at the first three chapters before you read Book 1, chapters four to six before you read Book 2, and chapters seven to nine before you read Book 3.

 The video features five distinguished Aboriginal women who are scholars, artists, and activists:Dr. Joan Glode, CM, First Nations Child & Family Caring Society board member, social worker, Mi’kmaq, Halifax; Ursula A. Johnson, basket-maker and performance artist, Mi’kmaq, Eskasoni First Nation; Ruth Cuthand, visual artist, Cree, University of Saskatchewan, Saskatoon; Dorothy Christian, film-maker, PhD candidate, Okanagan-Secwepemc Nations, Vancouver.

 4) Additional Resources Card: please read this info at any time (.pdf, 6 MB, 2 pages).

 These materials are the result of interactions with 20 university students, five distinguished Aboriginal women that you’ll meet in the video, approximately 100 high school students, and 300 adults who generously gave their time.